 Tacoma Community College is approved for the education and training of veterans, the children and spouses of deceased or 100% disabled veterans, and eligible members of the select reserve.
-Veterans, reservists and eligible dependents should contact Veterans Services at 253.566.5081 to apply for benefits.
+Contact Veterans Services in Bldg.
+14 or call 253.566.5081 to apply for benefits.